Mega Man Battle Network 6

 No Rush Coil!

 For some inexplicable reason, when a certain flag is enabled and the player is in any of the school maps, Mega Man will suddenly say "No Rush Coil!"
-Curiously, Rush Coil is a power up from the classic Mega Man games but the reference is still random.
-Also, the way the line of dialog is set up, if the player has Ground Man, he will say his own thing while every other Navi will default to Megaman mentioning Rush Coil.
-Ground Man's full line of dialog is:
+While Rush Coil is a powerup from the classic Mega Man games, the reference is still random.
+Also, the way the line of dialogue is set up, if the player has Ground Man, he will say his own thing while every other Navi will default to Megaman mentioning Rush Coil.
+Ground Man's full line of dialogue is:

 Hey!
 It's no time to be doing that sort of thing!
 You need to be concentratin'!

 The game also has normally inaccessible debug text.
 They perform the effects described and were used for testing purposes in the game.
 Two of the commands actually have the word "Cheater" written in parentheses for whatever reason.
 In Japanese, they appear as インチキ.